JitenSabharwal/smart-jar/README.md

 ### ./server
   This folder consist of the backend express server application, it contains
   - routes : This folder consist of the app routes
-  - controllers : This folder consist of the buusuness logic for the routes
+  - controllers : This folder consist of the business logic for the routes
   - models : This folder consist for db schemas
   - test : This folder consist of the test files
   - utils : This folder consist helpers
   - server.js : This is the express application that is being used in ./bin/app.js to serve the server
-### ./uploads
-This folder holds the uploaded images